 The Education Department program themes include relationships, reflection and inquiry, diversity and equity, and leadership.
-You can read about each theme on the following page, but for the MAE program, I want to highlight one of the program themes-leadership.
+One of these themes is lived out within the MAE program -leadership.
 As this program theme suggests, we expect our students to leave our programs as responsive, knowledgeable teachers prepared to exercise leadership in the classroom and, eventually, the school and community.